 C. PRIVATE FOUNDATION GRANTS (Private nonprofit and public owners of historic properties)

 Some private foundations include historic preservation projects among the activities eligible for funding, and project sponsors may find it useful to make inquiries to local and regional foundations.
 Foundation directories may be found at public libraries.
 A good starting point for finding online information about foundations is the North Carolina Center for Nonprofits.
 See also the Golden Leaf Foundation, which has supported some preservation-related projects.

 D. FEDERAL AND STATE INVESTMENT TAX CREDITS (Private individuals and businesses)

-Beginning January 1, 1998, North Carolina tax credits provide a 30% credit for certified rehabilitations of non-income-producing historic buildings listed in the National Register or located within National Register districts, including private residences.
-For more information, click here.
+North Carolina also provides a 15% state tax credit for certified rehabilitations of non-income-producing historic buildings listed in the National Register or located within National Register districts, including private residences.
+The maximum credit allowed is $22,500.
 There is no equivalent federal credit for non-income-producing historic structures.

 III.
 ASSISTANCE PROGRAMS OF OTHER AGENCIES AND ORGANIZATIONS:

 A. PRESERVATION NORTH CAROLINA: Preservation North Carolina (PNC) is a statewide nonprofit preservation membership organization.
 Membership in PNC supports a wide range of preservation advocacy, education, and restoration programs.
 Members receive a quarterly newsletter and periodic updates on historic preservation news and events in North Carolina.